mgkumar138/mgkumar138.github.io/README.md

 ### Research background
 <p align="justify">
-I will be joining the Harvard Machine Learning Foundations Group as a postdoctoral fellowship in September 2023.
+I will be joining the Harvard Machine Learning Foundations Group as a postdoctoral fellow in September 2023.
 <br>
 <br>
 Currently, I am a research scientist at the Centre for Frontier AI Research (CFAR), A*STAR advised by